Joseph Zerafa

-Joseph Zerafa (born 31 May 1988) is a Maltese international footballer who plays for Hibernians as a left back.
+Joseph Zerafa (born 31 May 1988) is a Maltese footballer who plays for Ħamrun Spartans as a left back.

 Club career

 Zerafa has played club football in Malta for Birkirkara.
 In September 2014, Zerafa joined Isthmian League Premier Division club Grays Athletic in England.
 He moved to Conference Premier side Welling United in January 2015.

 However, Zerafa failed to make an appearance for Welling and returned to Birkirkara in February 2015.

 In June 2017 Zerafa signed a five-year deal with Valletta.

 International career

 He made his international debut for Malta in 2011.